-In this Equal Voice News report, meet Christal Boutte, a Seattle woman who is among 3.5 million home caregivers.
-Learn about her compassion, her clients and living.
+In this Equal Voice News storytelling report from Marguerite Casey Foundation, meet Christal Boutte, a Seattle woman who is among 3.5 million home caregivers.
+Learn about her compassion, her clients and the movement for dignity in living.

 Each morning, Christal Boutte takes a moment to relax before her workday fills up.
 She might engage in yoga at home, if she has time, or pull out an alternative newspaper to read during her bus commute.
 One thing is certain–it is going to be another long day.

 The Mount Holyoke College graduate is a home caregiver in Seattle, one of about 3.5 million such professionals in the country.
 She assists people in doing something that many take for granted.
 Boutte, 30, helps four people lead dignified lives, regardless of circumstances, in their homes.

 Boutte is working in a fast-growing segment of the U.S. economy.
 The country’s population is aging rapidly, and according to surveys, a high majority of people want to stay in their homes as they age.
 By 2020, one in six people in America will be over the age of 65, according to some projections.